Why We Need Lockdown Devices for Classroom Doors

 How effective is The Sleeve²?

 People testing The Sleeve² on videos are all over the internet.
 But in 2016, it was a device that kept the minds of many at peace when an active shooting incident happened at UCLA.

 CNN reported that students desperately barricade the doors using belts, cords, and desks.
-Students were panicked, and tensions were high as they try their best to secure their classroom doors.
+Almost everyone panicked, and tensions were high as they try their best to secure their classroom door.
 In pictures, students can be seen holding on to the cords to ensure that their outward opening doors will not open.

 Art Rocha, the Preparedness and Safety Coordinator at the Neurobiology Department at UCLA, used The Sleeve² to secure their department’s classroom doors.
 They instantly felt safe and less stressed.
 After initiating the lockdown procedure, it only took him seconds to use The Sleeve² and secured the safety of the room.